 After notarization by the county clerk, the two documents will be forwarded to the county sheriff or any other process server for onward delivery to the tenant.
 Generally speaking, it can take approximately 5 days from the moment the court issues the summons to when the tenant is served.

 After being served with the summons and complaint, the tenant may choose to contest their removal.
 In Florida, the response must be done in writing and filed with the court’s clerk within 5 days.
-The tenant may provide the following legal defenses in their attempt to stop their eviction:

 - The eviction process was based on discriminatory reasons in violation of the Fair Housing Act.

 - The landlord tried to evict the tenant through “self-help” eviction tactics, such as removing their belongings or locking them out.